elastic/crawler/docs/CONFIG.md

 ## Example configurations

-For more examples, see the sample configuration files in the `config/` directory.
+For more examples, see the sample configuration files in the [config directory](../config).